UKCloud/documentation/articles/other/other-ref-browsers.md

 ## Software versions

 It is your responsibility to ensure that you are using supported versions of any software that you install in your environment on the UKCloud platform.
 If you encounter issues that relate to old and out-of-support versions of software, although we'll make our best efforts to assist, we cannot guarantee that we'll be able to resolve those issues.
+We reserve the right to request that any out-of-support software be updated before working on support tickets.

 ## Feedback